charcoalyy/delivery-app/ecomm/README.md

 - `/src/hooks` - all custom hooks
 - `/src/pages` - all unique pages
 - `/src/styles` - global CSS and UI library theming

-## Styling

-This app uses the [Mantine React Components Library](https://mantine.dev/) as basis for all UI.